 Prostate Specific Antigen Test | PSA Test

-Cancer screenings for men can include the prostate specific antigen tests.
-But the PSA test can have false positives.
-Ask your provider if the test is right for you
+Routine cancer screening for some men may include a prostate specific antigen (PSA) test.
+However, PSA tests can sometimes produce false positive results.
+Ask your provider if a PSA test is right for you

 What is a PSA test?

 PSA is a protein made by your prostate.
 A PSA test checks the levels of PSA in your blood.
 Finding prostate cancer early is important for successful treatment.
 There are limits to the prostate cancer screening tests used today.
 They are not 100% accurate.
 Prostate cancer screening may lead to more invasive tests or treatment that may not be necessary.
 Or, it may not detect some aggressive cancers in the early stages.
 Talk to your health care provider about whether these tests are right for you.

 The PSA test is a blood test that is sent to a lab for analysis.
 A small needle will be inserted into one of your veins and blood will be drawn up into a test tube.
 The test tube will be sent to a laboratory for testing.

 What do I need to know about my PSA test results?